 Real Estate Investment Mistakes to Avoid (If You Are a New Investor)

 Real estate is one of the oldest and most powerful ways to expand your wealth, but deciding where and how to start investing can be overwhelming.
-If you are a novice in this realm, here are some common commercial real estate investment mistakes to avoid in order to place your money wisely.
+If you are a novice in this realm, here are some common commercial real estate investment mistakes to avoid to place your money wisely.

 Not Knowing Your Market